 Patrick & Henry Community College is committed to ensuring a healthy and safe educational environment for all students and employees.
-In compliance with VCCS policy 6.0.7.1 Contagious Diseases Policy, P&HCC policy is to prevent the spread of communicable/contagious diseases through measures that focus on safety, prevention and education and to provide continuity of education in the event of a contagious disease outbreak.
+In accordance with VCCS policy, P&HCC policy is to prevent the spread of communicable/contagious diseases through measures that focus on safety, prevention and education and to provide continuity of education in the event of a contagious disease outbreak.
 The following policies were adopted in order to maintain a safe environment that is conducive to learning.

-- Persons who know or who have reason to believe that they are infected with a contagious disease of public health significance/threat have an ethical and legal obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others. - Students who feel unwell or display any symptoms of illness should not report to class and immediately advise their Instructor of their status. - Students with the symptoms of or a diagnosed contagious disease should promptly seek medical attention if they have a medical condition that puts them at increased risk of severe illness or are concerned about their general health. - Regarding ilness symptoms, such as increased fever, shortness of breath, chest pain or pressure, or rapid breathing or similar patterns of symptoms, students should self-isolate at home or at a friend's or family member's home until at least 24 hours after they are free of fever, or signs of a fever, without the use of feverreducing medicines.
+- Persons who know or who have reason to believe that they are infected with a contagious disease of public health significance/threat have an ethical and legal obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others. - Students who feel unwell or display any symptoms of illness should not report to class and immediately advise their Instructor of their status. - Students with the symptoms of or a diagnosed contagious disease should promptly seek medical attention if they have a medical condition that puts them at increased risk of severe illness or are concerned about their general health. - Regarding illness symptoms, such as increased fever, shortness of breath, chest pain or pressure, or rapid breathing or similar patterns of symptoms, students should self-isolate at home or at a friend's or family member's home until at least 24 hours after they are free of fever, or signs of a fever, without the use of fever-reducing medicines. - COVID 19: The student will contact their instructors (regardless of face-to-face or online modality) immediately.
+The student will quarantine for a minimum of 5 days after the positive test result.
+If, on the 5th day, the student has been without fever and fever reducing medication for 24 hours and/or with symptoms improving (if fever was not a symptom), the student may return to the classroom.
+It is strongly encouraged the student wears a mask for days 6-10 when in a public setting.